ch1ru/elemental-bitcoin/docs/ecc.md

 y^2 = ax^3 + ax + b

+For example, Bitcoin uses the curve equation y^2 = x^3 + 7 which is defined in NIST's list of secure elliptic curves.
 An interesting property of elliptic curves is that they display intuitive properties we see in standard maths, namely: associativity and commutativity.

 If an elliptic curve is intersected by a straight line, unless is some exceptions, it will intersect at 3 points, such that: